flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ## Problem statement ##

-Mandarine Academy has already published several hundred of MOOCs, they would like to add subtitles (SRT, WEBVTT, TTML) for each MOOC.
+Mandarine Academy has already published several hundred of videos, they would like to add subtitles (SRT, WEBVTT, TTML) for each video.
 Azure Media Indexer V2 seems the best approach and easiest approach to generate the subtitles directly from the original video.
 Once the native subtitles are available in the native language. it becomes possible  to generate subtitles in different languages by using Cognitive Services Text Translator API,.
 Each MOOC Video will support up-to 8 subtitles languages.
-For the first phase of this project, Mandarine won't use Adaptiuve Streaming protocol like Smooth Streaming, Dash or HLS.
-The MOOC Videos will be MP4 files delivered to the clients  in  progressive download mode.
+For the first phase of this project, Mandarine use Adaptive Streaming based on third-party platform and player.
+The MOOC Videos will be MP4 files delivered to the clients through the standard player.
 Azure Media Services Streaming End Point won't be used during this phase, the application will only use Azure Media Services SAS Locator to deliver the videos.
 As today the generation of subtitles can't be fully automated, after each step, the Mandarine operator needs to check the generated subtitles:
 - subtitles generated with Azure Media Services Indexer V2